-In addition to questions relating to religion, when I work at the desk I might help someone researching the history of catsup, ideas about beauty in the 1860s, or wanting a list of consulting firms who helped incumbents win senate races , 1980-2012 (real questions!).
+Because our division covers the humanities and social sciences I would definitely get questions relating to religion, but I might be at the desk when someone was researching the history of catsup, ideas about beauty in the 1860s or wanting a list of consulting firms who helped incumbents win senate races , 1980-2012 (real questions!).
 I love the variety of both questions and researchers.
 And researchers in the Main Reading Room need only be 16 or older (and curious) in order to use our collections, which makes for a wide world of topics and interests.

 As this team's Education Specialist, my role is to develop, coordinate and facilitate exhibition-related activities, including tours and public programs, for visitors ranging from K-12 students and teachers to families, lifelong learners, and even Members of Congress.

 For me, one of the greatest joys of working at the Library is that I continually have the opportunity to choose a new favorite item, and I'll never need to pick the same one twice, thanks to the vastness of the collections.
 Every day, I see an image I've never seen before or view a photo with new eyes because of a researcher's enthusiasm for their research topic.
 Even with all the tools at my disposal to locate specific items, my day is still full of serendipity and discovery - and brand new favorites!

 These Student Discovery Sets gather unique documents and artifacts related to landmark moments in the nation's history and, through interactive tools, let students zoom in on, illustrate, and makes notes about what they discover.
 The newest sets cover Political Cartoons and Public Debates, Japanese American Internment, and Women's Suffrage.